 Our food is thoughtfully crafted, from the Chinese yam (number one digestive tonic in traditional Chinese medicine that also acts a prebiotic and helps heal the gut) we add to our soups, to macro-pressing our raw vegetables (a macrobiotic cooking technique that makes raw vegetables more digestible while maintaining all of the live enzymes, antioxidants, and phytonutrients), to mixing Swiss chard into our grass fed beef burgers and spinach into our free range eggs and chocolate chip cookies for added nutrition.

 We embrace the yin and yang of why we eat, to both nourish our bodies AND experience pure enjoyment.
 Through KyeChi, we aspire to work with the dualistic nature of life and existence to create and innovate.

 PRACTICE 3: BUILD KYE'S COMMUNITY

-With transparency and self awareness, let’s use food as our medium to enliven consciousness and connection, and create a supportive happy workplace and community that’s socially responsible, fun, and adds value!
+With transparency and self awareness, let’s use food as our medium to enliven consciousness, embodiment, and connection; and create a supportive happy workplace and community that’s socially responsible, fun, and adds value!
 Check out some basic wellness tips for working in restaurants.